Top 5 Water Hike Trails in Israel

 Israel has many hike trails which go through streams offering some relief from the heat as you hike.
 These water hike trails are usually free and sign posted so that you can follow the colored lines painted on rocks to show you the route.
 For these hike trails wear good walking shoes or sandals that you don’t mind getting wet and a swimming costume or clothes to change after completion of the hike.
 You’ll have a good time following the many streams which criss-cross Israel, keeping cool and enjoying the gorgeous countryside.
-These wet hike routes are suitable for families with kids.
+These wet hike routes are great attractions for families with kids.

-Ein Maboa or En Fawwar spring runs through the Wadi Kelt (Prat River) riverbed carrying water from the Judean Hills near Jerusalem to the Jordan River.
-This is a very easy hike, in fact there is hardly any hiking involved at all; rather the fun is in swimming in the spring pool.
+Ein MaboaEin Maboa or En Fawwar spring runs through the Wadi Kelt (Prat River) riverbed carrying water from the Judean Hills near Jerusalem to the Jordan River.
+This is a very easy hike, in fact, there is hardly any hiking involved at all; rather the fun is in swimming in the spring pool.
 Each day an underground karstic cave fills up with subterranean water and only when the cave is full does it empty into a pool where the water remains for about 20 minutes before continuing on its journey.

-The river is quite wide and about knee deep with gorgeous green trees and vegetation on both sides protecting hikers from the sun.
+The river is quite wide and about knee-deep with gorgeous green trees and vegetation on both sides protecting hikers from the sun.
 At some points along the trail there is deeper water so bring water wings if you are with children who can’t swim.
 If the trail is too long for you it is possible to exit the water trail at several points and follow the road back to the parking area.
-The Majrasa is another water trail running parallel to the Zaki Trial.
+The Majrase is another water trail running parallel to the Zaki Trail.

 This is a challenging trail in northern Israel when taken from the Sea of Galilee to the Mediterranean but you can also do a small section in a couple of hours.
 The most popular section is Nahal Amud not far from Safed.
 The trail goes alongside the stream with several points for jumping in along the way.
-This is a perennial stream which runs through a valley from Safed and empties in the Sea of Galilee but there are several points of entry including Meron where there is a parking lot and the start of a circular 4km route.
+This is a perennial stream that runs through a valley from Safed and empties in the Sea of Galilee but there are several points of entry including Meron where there is a parking lot and the start of a circular 4km route.

-Together with the Monfort Trail this is one of the most beautiful trails to follow in Israel.
-Meandering through the green Galilee following a perennial stream and passing by a Crusader Fortress, mountains and a spring tunnel.
-There is an easy 6km circular route which requires some climbing towards the end but is suitable for all ages.
+Together with the Monfort Trail, this is one of the most beautiful trails to follow in Israel.
+Meandering through the green Galilee following a perennial stream and passing by a Crusader Fortress, mountains, and a spring tunnel.
+There is an easy 6km circular route that requires some climbing towards the end but is suitable for all ages.

-This water hike takes you through a landscape of HaZorea Forest and greenery of the Ramat Menashe Biosphere Reserve in the Mount Carmel area.
+This water hike takes you through a landscape of HaZorea Forest and the greenery of the Ramat Menashe Biosphere Reserve in the Mount Carmel area.
 It is an easy hike suitable for the whole family and can be completed in 1-2 hours.
-Part of this hike trail is fully disabled-accessible.
+Part of this hiking trail is fully disabled-accessible.
 The water flows in this stream year-round starting near Kibbutz Ein HaShofet, joining the Kishon Stream southeast of Kibbutz HaZorea.
 There are several routes you can take but the most popular one is a circular route.